CallMePudding/GDChatGPT/README.md

-Then, get the info and build it.
+3. Get the info and build it.
 0,0 is the first grid block, and lowest.
 Simple!

 For NumbersTada.